 The Roof of Africa is a beautiful place and as you look out over the plains of the Serengeti, the bushland of Tsavo and the peaks of Mount Kenya and Mt Meru, you‘ll know why East Africa is a magical place.

-Hey, if Ernest Hemingway wrote about it, it‘s a location every real traveller should experience once.
+Hey, if Ernest Hemingway wrote about it, it‘s a location every real traveler should experience once.

 One reason you‘ll make it to the top is the crew you have around you.
 Your Maasai or Chugga guides will get you there and keep you smiling the whole way.